finnigar/finnigar/README.md

      * If you would like to edit the title of your page
        * Navigate back to your home repository where your files are located on GitHub.
        * You should see a new file, called **"_config.yml"** has shown up there.
-       * Click on this file.
+       * Open this file for editing.
-       * Click on the pen so as to edit the file.
        * Add the line "title:", then type a title for your page.

   You now know all the basics of how to host a résumé on GitHub Pages!